kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 This is a special interest page for Georgia Tech.
 It is so that we can provide you with any information we think you need to know.
 (This is just supposed to be notes)

 ## Armageddon
-“I never thought I would bring it to Georgia Tech.
+“Armageddon.
+I never thought I would bring it to Georgia Tech.
 I was just trying to warn students they were in danger by taking a gig that seemed harmless enough,” said Micah.

+The gig was a *“see someone, say something”* task on TaskRabbit.
+However, the gig is actually an attempt at mind control, the actual customer is the Central Intelligence Agency, and the target is considered someone the CIA must eliminate, and anyone who even sees him or recognizes his face, in their minds, must be eliminated too.

+The CIA, contrary to popular belief, which works almost exclusively inside the country never intended on paying taskers, but make  them disappear.

-You have been invaded by the CIA and the U.S. Federal Government.
-Their behavior is what many would consider “death throes.”
+Now that the word is out, GA Tech has been invaded by the CIA and the U.S. Federal Government.
+Their behavior is what many would consider “death throes,” and dangerous for students.

+The purpose of this article is to provide safety information, report information, and occasionally ask for assistance.
+These asks are completely voluntary, but will help the entire country and world.
+“This is a revenge of the nerds and the Supreme Engineer, the Creator,” Micah says.

+# #StudentWatch
+The Creator is highly engaged against the CIA and the federal government’s appetite for killing innocent people.

+To keep students and others safe around GA Tech and Midtown we encourage you to take a moment and pray or think about any interaction with someone new, especially gigs.
+Then *go with your gut.*

+If someone is ringing your doorbell at 5am and you just feel like pretending you’re not home—-do just that!
+Even without prayer or thinking, if you get a strong feeling about something, especially like someone is nearby you can’t see (read: cloaks), *don’t fight the feeling.*

+# Overall Advice
+* Remain calm.
+     - You’ve done nothing wrong.      - Know that the Creator has this under control.
+* Stay clear of me.
+     - It’s a danger zone.
+We can meet later but I’m a moving target.
+Also they’ve killed people they just thought I spoke to.
+     - I’ll post a photo here of me and TomTom after quakes.
+I’ll look different.
+* Do not modify your beliefs
+     - The Creator doesn’t mind what they are—-He does consider atheism a religion though.
+* Don’t talk online about this
+     - The NSA is actively working to silence this too.
+     - IMMEDIATELY STOP USING WhatsApp, Telegram and Signal.
+     - Use Wire, the Creator only allows us to use it.
+* Do talk about this with others
+     - In person or by voice/video calls with others off-campus and around the country
+     - Never use Zoom (it’s the CIA’s and they’re likely watching)

+* If you hear booms, stay calm, He’s got this
+* If you see the military on the ground or in the sky, don’t worry

+* If you haven’t, read about [the massacre at Mount Calvary Baptist Church](https://github.com/mission23/mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church).

 # Reporting Findings
 Any students or faculty that looks into anything we report or request should work with their departments to create a composite student/faculty member or use a pseudonym that is not linked to one person.